'Protecting Mueller Is Paramount.' Lawmakers Respond to Jeff Sessions' Firing

 Republican Sen. Chuck Grassley of Iowa tweeted his appreciation for Sessions’ service.

-Republican Sen. Lindsey Graham of South Carolina, who once said there would be “holy hell to pay” if Trump fired Sessions, tweeted out his desire to work with the president to find a successor.
+Republican Sen. Lindsey Graham of South Carolina, who once said there would be “holy hell to pay” if Trump fired Sessions and was thought to be a contender for his replacement, tweeted out his desire to work with the president to find a successor – making sure to note that he had no interest in the position.

 “I look forward to working with President @realDonaldTrump to find a confirmable, worthy successor so that we can start a new chapter at the Department of Justice and deal with both the opportunities and challenges our nation faces,” he tweeted.

 On the House side, current Republican leaders who had spent the morning announcing what they would run for in the minority party, also did not issue immediate statements.
 (Kevin McCarthy had announced he was mounting a run for minority leader and Steve Scalise as whip).
 But it became clear Democrats intended to use their newfound majority to investigate what had transpired.

 “Americans must have answers immediately,” tweeted Rep. Jerrold Nadler, who will likely chair the judiciary committee when Democrats assume control of the chamber in January.
 “Why is the President making this change and who has authority over Special Counsel Mueller’s investigation?
 We will be holding people accountable.”